sag7221/Brazilian_EComm_Predictions/README.md

 ## Overview

-To review and provide an analysis breakdown of a dataset from an SMB (small and midsized buisness) known as Olist; by doing so, we will predict churn.
+To review and provide an analysis breakdown of a dataset from an SMB (small and midsized buisness) known as Olist; the objective is to predict churn.
 In this review and analysis you'll see the tools that will be and were used to accomplish this.